Skip to content

 Common Mini-Split Sizing Mistakes

-Getting the size right matters.
-Both oversizing and undersizing create problems, and the wrong choice for Colorado's climate can leave you uncomfortable and overpaying.
+Both oversizing and undersizing create problems.
+The wrong choice for Colorado's climate can leave you uncomfortable and overpaying.

 1. Oversizing

 An oversized mini-split short-cycles: it reaches the set temperature too quickly, shuts off, then turns on again minutes later.
-This causes temperature swings, poor humidity control (the system doesn't run long enough to dehumidify), and premature wear on the compressor.
+This causes temperature swings, poor humidity control, and premature compressor wear.
 Variable-speed inverter systems handle mild oversizing better than single-speed units, but a 24,000 BTU head in a 150 sq ft bedroom is still too much.

 2. Sizing for Cooling Instead of Heating